 - Written agreements that have been created prior to the enforcement of this Act need to be informed to the Rent Authority.

-- If there is no written agreement, the landlord and tenant will need to enter into an agreement in writing with regard to the terms of tenancy and inform the Rent Authority.
+- Renewal of agreements if there is no written agreement, the landlord and tenant will need to enter into an agreement in writing with regard to the terms of tenancy and inform the Rent Authority.

 - When there is no written agreement and in the case of a disagreement between the landlord and tenant, each party needs to separately file the particulars of the about the tenancy with the Rent Authority.